Placement Experience with ERA - The Next Step

 "Because ERA understood our University qualification and requirements, they were able to connect us to placements that were relevant to our subject such as The Next Step, which focused on neurological conditions, including spinal injuries and strokes that we work on in the future."

 We sat down with Claire, Erica, and Mia to talk about their ERA placement experience at The Next Step Spinal Cord Injury Recovery Centre.
-The students are all enrolled in ERA's Allied Health Assistant Program, and currently studying in their second year at University.
+The students are all enrolled in the HLT43021 Certificate IV in Allied Health Assistance Program, and currently studying in their second year at University.

 Read what each student has to say about their experiences, and check out each of the full interview videos throughout this post, to see what placement at The Next Step is really like!

-How has the ERA Allied Health Program helped to connect you with your placement?
+How has the ERA’s Allied Health Assistant (AHA) Program helped to connect you with your placement?

 Claire: Because ERA understood that we were physiotherapists, they were able to connect us to placements that were relevant to physiotherapy such as The Next Step, which focused on neurological conditions, including spinal injuries and strokes that we work on as physiotherapists in the future.